Talisman of Charlemagne: Subsequent history

 The talisman is meant to have been found around Charlemagne's neck when his tomb in Aachen Cathedral was opened by Emperor Otto III in the year 1000 or when it was opened by Frederick Barbarossa on 8 January 1166.
 The truth of this story is not clear.
 It would then have formed part of the Aachen cathedral treasury, but again there are many doubts about this because a medallion containing the hair of the Virgin Mary is not mentioned in the records until the 12th century.
 The connection to Charlemagne is mentioned for the first time in 1620.

-Until 1804, the Talisman was kept in the Aachen Cathedral Treasury, but then Marc-Antoine Berdolet the first Bishop of Aachen gave it to the Empress Josephine, wife of Napoleon Bonaparte, along with a bone fragment from Charlemagne's right arm, on the occasion of her visit to Aachen, during the procession of Corpus Christi on 9 December 1804.
+Until 1804, the Talisman was kept in the Aachen Cathedral Treasury, but then Marc-Antoine Berdolet the first Bishop of Aachen gave it to the Empress Joséphine, wife of Napoleon Bonaparte, along with a bone fragment from Charlemagne's right arm, on the occasion of her visit to Aachen, during the procession of Corpus Christi on 9 December 1804.
 The gift was offered in order to thank Napoleon for returning the relics of the cathedral which had been confiscated during the French Revolution.
 She gave it to her daughter Hortense, who passed it in turn to her son, Napoleon III.
-At the fall of the Second French Empire, Empress Eugenie entrusted it to Henri Conneau who hid it in a wall of his house and transmitted it to her in England.
+At the fall of the Second French Empire, Empress Eugénie entrusted it to Henri Conneau who hid it in a wall of his house and transmitted it to her in England.
 In 1919 it passed to the Archbishop of Rheims, Cardinal Louis Luçon, who placed it in the church treasury of the Abbey of Saint-Remi.
 The exchange of the hair of Mary for a piece of the True Cross may have taken place in this period.